nazmulcse/laravel-docker-environment/README.md

 # laravel-docker-environment
-A pretty simplified Docker Compose workflow that sets up a LEMP network of containers for local Laravel development.
+A pretty simplified Docker Compose workflow that sets up a LAMP network of containers for local Laravel development.

 ## Usage